-- Use tasks to align your team before a meeting starts by assigning preparation actions.
+- Align your team before the meeting starts by assigning preparation tasks.

 - Save your preparation: When the doc is saved, Users who are attending the meeting and users who have been mentioned will be notified via email or Slack (if they have it enabled).
 Those Users can also add to the prep doc if required.

 Hugo Tip: Preparing for team meetings will cut down on meeting time, by circulating updates with attendees beforehand.

 Step 3 – Taking notes